noman-chocolates/my-dots/README.md

 # my-dots
-This is a repo where I Keep my ditfiles
+This is a repo where I Keep my dotfiles